 hotel, opened 15th century

-A wonderful, privately owned & historic country inn located in the centre of the village which has undergone a no expenses spared restoration in recent times.
-Well worth a visit for its architectural features alone including a fine heavily timbered restaurant (12-3 + 7-10pm) & separate bar area.
-Also offers luxury accommodation (12 rooms) & disabled access & toilet.
-The Crown was built in 1495 as a merchant's house & has been an inn since the mid 17th century
+Owned by the Nedging Hall Estate (owners of Mauldons Brewery) The Crown is a wonderful historic country inn located in the centre of the village which has undergone a no-expenses-spared restoration in recent times.
+Well worth a visit for its architectural features alone including a fine heavily timbered restaurant separate bar area.
+Also offers luxury accommodation (12 rooms), disabled access and toilet.
+The Crown was built in 1495 as a merchant's house and has been an inn since the mid 17th century.
+The ales served are all from Mauldons.
+The Crown opens at 7am Monday to Saturday and Sunday at 8am for breakfasts.
+Secluded courtyard.

 Facilities